mda2894/portfolio/README.md

 ## Contents

+* CS50 - Pset4 - C
+  * My problem set code for week 4 of the free, online Harvard computer science course, cs50
+  * This week dealt with memory management, and the problem set focused on handling image data
+  * The file helpers.c contains a series of "filters" for images, from grayscale, sepia, blur, and a simple edge-detection algorithm
+  * recover.c is a file that will read a given binary memory stream and recover any jpeg images that are found in the stream

 * Data Mining - Final Project - R
   * Contains code, paper, and presentation slides for my final project in CPH 636: Data Mining in Public Health
   * The goal of the project was to take a publicly available dataset (preferably related to public health) and apply a few different statistical learning methods we learned in the course